wngu6/tourpy/README.md

-An implementation of the tour algorithm in Python, leveraging the power of the GPU to render millions of data points.
+An implementation of the tour algorithm in Python, leveraging the power of the GPU to render millions of data points using the vispy library.

 Licensing